Do You Eat Meat?

 Do you eat meat?
 Do you keep a strict vegetarian diet?
 Have you ever tried raw eating or clean eating?

-14 Responses to “Do You Eat Meat?”
+14 thoughts on “Do You Eat Meat?

-My husband gave up red meat 35 years ago – but still kept fish and chicken in his diet.
+1. My husband gave up red meat 35 years ago – but still kept fish and chicken in his diet.
 He didn’t do it for political reasons – just because he wanted to lose weight.
 He doesn’t miss it at all – not even when he cooks something for me.

 About 10 years ago he went on a diet where he cut back on the amount of fat he was eating (but still ate chicken and fish) and he found he didn’t need as much sleep either.
 I like food too much to eliminate anything from my diet!

-I certainly respect those who don’t eat meat for reasons of personal conviction, but I do eat meat, as well as fish and lots of veggies / fruits.
+2. I certainly respect those who don’t eat meat for reasons of personal conviction, but I do eat meat, as well as fish and lots of veggies / fruits.

 In other words, a healthy diet, to the extent that budget and time constraints allow.